 This is a student who uses helping skills to assist other students, adults, and themselves to think about ideas and feelings, to explore alternatives to situations, and to make responsible decisions.
 They are students who listen with care, and are able to give appropriate feedback and encouragement to others.
 These students promote personal and academic growth through positive relationships.

 We awaken the passion and potential of all individuals within a welcoming, diverse community led by Quaker values.

 Who supervises this program?

-T. Laura, MPFS School Counselor, and T. Jen, MPFS Middle School Math Teacher, are the Peer Facilitator Trainers for the four sessions.
+Teacher Laura Taylor, MPFS School Counselor, and Teacher Jen Cohen, MPFS Middle School Math Teacher, are the Peer Facilitator Trainers for the four sessions.
 They will continue to guide the students in using the skills throughout the school year.
-The Extended Day staff will allow Peer Facilitators who attend Extended Day to be facilitators when it is needed.
+The Afterschool Program staff will allow Peer Facilitators who attend the Afterschool Program to be facilitators when it is needed.
 Recess and classroom teachers will know who received training and will guide those students who offer to help others at varying times during the day.

 What is expected of the students during and after the training sessions?

 Students are expected to attend all four of the training sessions..
 Students will receive their own personal materials to use and keep.They are expected to read chapters and complete engaging exercises between sessions.
 Once the sessions are completed, students will receive a certificate, and recognition that they are Peer Facilitators at MPFS.
 Peer Facilitators meet once per month throughout the year to maintain their leadership skills..
 They will serve as role models, kind friends to those who need assistance, friendly greeters to children visiting or new to our school, helpers and conflict managers at recess and in our Extended Day program.

 If you have any questions please contact Laura Taylor.